RPC Respite Services Grantees

 Respite Partnership Collaborative grantees offer respite support for community members who are experiencing mental health crisis in Sacramento County.
 You can learn how to access mental health respite services by clicking on the name of each agency below.

 United Iu-Mien Community, Inc. works to reduce mental health crisis in the Iu-Mien community by raising awareness of mental health issues through intergenerational respite support that is culturally and linguistically appropriate.
-Respite services support youth through older adults, and will offer a crisis hotline as part of the services.
-The mission of United Iu-Mien is to help preserve and teach the Iu-Mien culture, assist Iu-Mien to adjust to living in America and to promote a healthy community through education, advocacy, mentoring, outreach and other support services and referrals that are culturally appropriate and in the spirit of collaboration to bridge cultural and language barriers in mainstream society.
+Respite services support youth through older adults, with a crisis hotline as part of the services.

 Grant funding provided by Mental Health Services Act Sacramento County Innovation funds and managed by Sierra Health Foundation: Center for Health Program Management.